thesamet/intcode-disasm/CONVENTIONS.md

 - Lint: `cargo clippy`
 - Format: `cargo fmt`

+- The current name of the project is disasm.

 ## Code Style Guidelines

 - Use snake_case for functions, variables, and module names